clenemt/clenemt.dev/_pages/work.md

 ---
 layout: page
-title: Side projects are fun
+title: Happy users, happy clients
-microtitle: Projects
+microtitle: Work
-desc: Projects that I have built in my spare time and that I am proud to showcase
+desc: Projects that I have worked on an that I thought you may find interesting
-permalink: /projects/
+permalink: /work/
 ---

 # Typography